omgnetwork/elixir-omg/docs/demo_05.md

 # Load testing the child chain and Watcher

-The following demo is a mix of commands executed in IEx (Elixir's) REPL (see README.md for instructions) and shell.
+The following demo is a mix of commands executed in IEx (Elixir's) REPL (see [manual startup](/docs/manual_service_startup.md) for instructions) and shell.

-Run a developer's Child chain server, Watcher, and start IEx REPL with code and config loaded, as described in README.md instructions.
+Run a developer's Child chain server, Watcher, and start IEx REPL with code and config loaded, as described in [manual startup](/docs/manual_service_startup.md) instructions.

 **NOTE** It's advisable to adjust the processing of deposits like so (in your `~/config.exs`):
 ```